CraftWorksMC/Chora/README.md

 A simple and light-weight app that streams music from a Subsonic or Navidrome server, or from the phone's storage.

 *Please do not use as a learning resource.
-This was my first Kotlin project, and the code is not well-organized at all.*
+This was my first Kotlin project, and the code is not well-organized at all.
+AI was used earlier in development (and it shows, the code is a mess lol)*

 <a href='https://play.google.com/store/apps/details?id=com.craftworks.music&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img width=256px alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>

 ## Features

 - Subsonic/Navidrome support.
-- Transcoding.
+- Android Auto.
 - Material 3 UI.
-- Offline Mode [Download songs from server].
+- Download songs and albums from server.
 - Internet Radio.
 [Metadata only from IceCast servers]
 - Synced And Unsynced Lyrics.
-[From lrclib.net]
+[From lrclib.net or self-hosted instance]
 - Navidrome and Local playlists.
+- Multiple Navidrome libraries.
-- Android Auto.
+- Transcoding.

 ## W.I.P

 - Better Android TV navigation.
-- Refactoring, Material 3 Expressive UI.
 - Local DB for local files and Navidrome offline mode.
-- Navidrome multi library support.

 ## Roadmap